Silence Is Not Always Golden: Breaking the Barriers of Silence in Business

 Personal Silence

-Have you ever sat at your desk daydreaming for a better life?
+Have you ever sat at your desk daydreaming about a better life?

 You perform your duties to the best of your ability, but yet inside you’re deeply unhappy.

-You have issues going on in your life that brings you to the point of questioning your self-belief and confidence.
-You’re unsure about your future and as a result you take longer to make decisions.
-And perhaps you’ve had many dark nights of the soul.
-But you can’t tell anybody about how you’re really feeling inside.
+You have issues going on in your life that bring you to the point of questioning your self-belief and confidence.
+You’re unsure about your future and as a result, you take longer to make decisions.
+And perhaps you’ve had many nights of the soul.
+But you can’t tell anybody about how you’re feeling inside.
 What will they think?
 How will it affect your career?
 What will you do?

 We say we want open conversations about mental health.
-But in reality, as an organisation do we really?
+But in reality, as an organisation do we?

-The impact for the individual are just as high-risk as they are for the company.
+The impact for the individual is just as high as they are for the company.
 For the individual, they may be wondering how it’s going to affect their career path if they say anything.
 The organisation on the other hand is worried about the consequences of knowing that an individual is under a lot of stress, or even depressed.

 What will the company do?
 What will it cost them?
 How will they handle it?
 They can’t be seen to want the individual out of the company.
 What if they go off on long-term sick leave, then what?